Edward Salim Michael: Biography

 Alongside Michael's career as a musician, he undertook with passion a spiritual practice.
 Thanks to the exceptional ability to concentrate that he had developed as a composer, he began to have rapidly profound spiritual experiences.

 At this time in his life, he was living in Paris in extremely precarious conditions.
 After four years of a most intense spiritual practice, he had, at the age of thirty-three, an experience of awakening to what one may call his Buddha Nature as well as the Infinite in oneself.

 Michael continued to compose and struggle on a daily basis for his musical works to be played.
 He composed many orchestral pieces, among them a mass for mixed choir, two string orchestras, celesta, harp, glockenspiel and percussion.
 In 1954, he won the Vercelli prize for a psalm for a male choir.
 Two years later, his mass was performed by the orchestra of Radio France directed by Eugène Bigot.
 The next year, his Nocturne for flute and orchestra won the Lili Boulanger prize in the United States, given by a jury which included Igor Stravinsky and Aaron Copland.

 As his music (that he signed with his first name Edward) remained tonal, it was becoming increasingly difficult to have it performed.
-He finally decided to give up composing and traveled to India, the country of his maternal grandmother, to dedicate himself fully to his inner life.
+He finally decided to give up composing and travelled to India, the country of his maternal grandmother, to dedicate himself fully to his inner life.

 He spent nearly seven years there, continuing the same practice of intense concentration and meditation.

 He returned to France in 1974, and began to teach hatha yoga, which he had practiced intensively for years.
 Soon, his students were more interested in his spiritual teaching than in hatha yoga.
 At their request, he began writing his first book, written in English, The Way of Inner Vigilance, published in London in 1983, which he signed with his middle name Salim.

 Seven other books written directly in French followed before he departed from this world.

 He also published with his wife Michele Michael a translation in French, from English, of the famous Buddhist text, the Dhammapada.
 He died in Nice, France.